 Other times: We suggest avoiding November and April through the first half of May, as those months comprise the rainy seasons in Tanzania.
 Outside of those months, there are great reasons to visit Tanzania at any time, and no matter when you choose to go, you will see more elephants, giraffes, wildebeest, zebras, gazelles, buffalos, hippos, ostriches, baboons, and lions than you can keep track of.
 If you are interested in organizing a private safari for your own group of family or friends on the dates that work for you, please contact our office at 800-941-8010 for our Private Collection sample itineraries.

-Overview: First-class hotels and lodges, private seasonal camp, and deluxe permanent camp; all private baths.
+Overview: First-class lodges, traditional tented safari camp, and comfortable luxury permanent camp; all private baths.

 Night 1: Lake Duluti Serena Hotel

 Nestled at the foot of the wooded slopes of Mount Meru, this unique hotel stands amid coffee plantations on the shores of tranquil Lake Duluti.
 Designed to echo the traditional style of the colonial coffee farm, which originally stood on this site, Lake Duluti Serena Hotel offers tastefully presented cottage-styled rooms set amid extensive landscaped grounds.